Loading...

 Vows

 If you’ve followed us for a long time, you know that we strongly believe you really should write your own vows.
-We’ve spent even put together a how-to guide and a list of unique tips for writing your wedding vows to make it as easy as possible!
+That’s why we’ve gathered some unique tips for writing your wedding vows, along with 30 touching examples to use as a framework to make it as easy as possible.
 After all, the true purpose of your wedding day is to promise your lives to each other, and we think the best way to do that is in your own words.

 That being said, some churches do require couples to recite a standard set of vows to make the wedding official.
-And, while there’s really no way to get around that, we do have a tip for couples who want a religious ceremony, but also want to write their own vows: do both!
+And, while there’s really no way to get around that, we do have a tip for couples who want a religious ceremony but also want to write their own vows: do both!
 During your wedding ceremony, recite the standard vows that your church requires.
-During your first look–or even during your post-ceremony portrait session–read the vows you wrote to each other.
+During your first look or post-ceremony portrait session, read the vows you wrote to each other.
 If there’s anything better than writing your own vows, it’s stepping away from the rush of the wedding day to read those vows privately with the love of your life.
+You’ll appreciate having that moment for just the two of you when all is said and done.

-Looking for the perfect book to write those heartfelt words?
-Then you need one of these 41 wedding vow books to fill with your love!
+Junebug Tip: Looking for the perfect book to write those heartfelt words?
+Then you need one of these wedding vow books.
+They make the perfect souvenir from your big day that you can look back on for years to come.

 Planning Your Wedding Ceremony Readings